Hiteshsaai/Corona_tracker/README.md

-# React COVID19-Tracker Web Application
+# COVID19-Tracker Web Application using React

 # About App